Questions About Physician Mortgage Loans & Eligibility

 Lenders will look at many factors when evaluating your application for any mortgage.
 These include your debt-to-income ratio, credit score, the property you’re considering, when you are graduating, what your future (or current) salary will be, etc. Banks like extending physician mortgage loans to MDs because of their future (or present) earning power, so as long your credit score is in good standing, you shouldn’t have any problem qualifying.
 Most well-known national banks are looking for people with 700+ credit scores to qualify for doctor loans.
 Of course, there are exceptions to the rule.
 Be aware that lower credit scores typically mean you’ll pay higher rates and the terms won’t be as favorable.

 Q: I’m not a U.S. Citizen or permanent resident.
-Can I still apply for physician loans?
+Can I still apply?

-A: Unfortunately, you must be a citizen or permanent resident to qualify.
+A: Unfortunately, you must be a citizen or permanent resident to qualify for physician loans.
 These are requirements that all banks have in place.